 Why Use a Consultant?

 - Many research proposals can be made more effective with a stronger statistical component.
-The SCC can strengthen your research work by tightening such aspects as formulation of hypotheses, experimental design, sample size estimation, data collection methodology, methods of analysis, and interpretation of results.
+The SCC can strengthen your research work by assisting with such aspects as formulation of hypotheses, experimental design, sample size estimation, data collection methodology, methods of analysis, and interpretation of results.
+We welcome the opportunity to partner with you in your research.

 - We can assist with data entry and data management.